TwoPizza9621536/PuyoCE/implementation.md

-Both ids and flags can also be used to draw the puyo based on if they are connected but some assets does not have sprites for connected puyo like skins for retro style, block, letters, etc. But if we do this, it is best to check the board twice for [game routines](#routines-checks-and-timers) and graphics if we want to separate the graphics.
+Both ids and flags can also be used to draw the puyo based on if they are connected but some assets does not have sprites for connected puyo like skins for retro style, block, letters, etc. But if we do this, it is best to check the board twice for [game routines](#routines-checks-flags-and-timers) and graphics if we want to separate the graphics.

-## Routines, Checks and Timers
+## Routines, Checks, Flags, and Timers

-We need to following checks for OPP: Bounds, Fall, Pop, Kill.
+We need to following checks for OPP: Bounds, Placed, Fall, Pop, Kill.

 Bounds check is easy, make sure the puyo are within this range:
 `0 <= x < 13` and `0 <= y < 6`.
 This is inside of the movement routine